OV00VO/restaurant/README.md

 https://validator.w3.org/

 I conducted manual testing on the HTML code to ensure it adheres to web standards.
 This involved verifying the overall structure, checking for proper nesting of elements, and confirming the presence of closing tags.
 Additionally, I tested the functionality of hyperlinks and forms, ensuring they link to the correct destinations and submit data as expected.
 To be mentioned is that there is functions that could not properly be replaced to functions in the validator for instance functions for navbar and some of the database connections on the projects pages, without risking the overall function.

 #### CSS:

 https://jigsaw.w3.org/css-validator/

 My manual testing of the CSS focused on the visual appearance of the application.
 I checked for consistent styling across different pages, ensuring elements like buttons, menus, and text adhere to the intended design.
 Additionally, I tested the responsiveness of the layout on various screen sizes (desktop, mobile, tablet) to confirm proper display across devices.
 However there is a problem loading this to Heroku, and functions works in development mode but not as a deployed Heroku app.
-None of the troubleshooting I was able to found was able to offer a solutiong to fix these issues.
+None of the troubleshooting I was able to found was able to offer a solutiong to fix these issues. **Note: These issues was later resolved in the updated and published version here.**

 #### JavaScript: